NBA : The NBA is back! Dates and venue of the NBA before the return of the season

 ALL IN WALT DISNEY ORLANDO

-The competition will be held at the Walt Disney Resort in Orlando, and 22 of the 30 NBA teams will participate in it, that is, those who were already classified for the playoff and those who still had some options to do so at the time of the suspension of the season.
+The competition will be held at the Walt Disney Resort in Orlando, and 22 of the 30 NBA teams will participate, that is, those that were already classified for the playoff and those that still had some options to do so at the time of the suspension of the season.

 There will be, therefore, 13 Western Conference teams (Los Angeles Lakers, Los Angeles Clippers, Denver Nuggets, Utah Jazz, Oklahoma City Thunder, Houston Rockets, Dallas Mavericks, Memphis Grizzlies, Portland Trail Blazers, New Orleans Pelicans, Sacramento Kings, San Antonio Spurs and Phoenix Suns) and Eastern Conference 9 (Milwaukee Bucks, Toronto Raptors, Boston Celtics, Miami Heat, Indiana Pacers, Philadelphia 76ers, Brooklyn Nets, Orlando Magic and Washington Wizards).